tanviranjum1/appointment-manager-plugin/readme.md

 - **Purpose:** A unified dashboard to view and manage appointments.
 - **Shortcode:** `[tan_my_appointments]`
 - **How it works:**
   - **If you are an Approver:** This page lists your incoming appointments.
 You can "Approve," "Reject," or "Cancel" pending requests.
-You can also cancel already approved appointments at any time.
+You can also cancel already approved appointments.
   - **If you are a Requester:** This page lists your sent requests and their status.
 You can cancel a **pending** appointment, but only if it is more than 24 hours away.
   - If an appointment is cancelled, the page will show who performed the cancellation.